mpaviotti/mpaviotti.github.com/phd.markdown

 the light at the end of it.

-A PhD is, in my opinion, a 2-players game and the success of the game is essentially based on the **relationship** between the two players.
+A PhD is, in my opinion, a 2-players game and the success of the game is essentially based on the **relationship** between the two players, the student and the supervisor.
 The best scenario possible is when student and supervisor collaborate with each other the same energy and commitment.
 The problems **usually** arise when one of the two are not committed as much as the other and, unfortunately, the one that loses